 Dampness.
 Your bed can become soft from absorbing moisture from the air.
 This is common in humid areas or if you live close to the beach.
 If you think this might be the problem, just take your bed and lay it in the sun, and let it dry out for the day.
 This should not only firm up your mattress, but the sun should also kill off any bacteria, mold, and germs that may have occurred from the dampness.
 If you’re super worried about a contaminated mattress, you can also pay for a professional cleaning, but make sure to try this first.

 Consider your room temperature.
 Some materials, like 100% memory foam or airy polyurethane foam, can be temperature sensitive.
-We’ve even heard of pure memory foam freezing solid if left in a super cold climate!
+If you leave them in a cold room they We’ve even heard of pure memory foam freezing solid if left in a super cold climate!
 Try adjusting your thermostat in your bedroom to a lower temperature, or even leave a window open and get the fan going and see if that firms up your bed a bit.
 Likewise, a warmer temperature might make your bed softer.

 Rotate or flip your mattress.
 Sometimes simply rotating your bed so that the heavier parts of your body lay in different spots can help.
 We always recommend that, no matter what kind of mattress you have, you rotate it seasonally to help prevent against sagging or impressions.
 If your bed is two-sided, you can also try flipping it to make it firmer.
 Just double check first that it’s a flippable mattress.
 Some beds, like the Plank for example, come with two different firmness levels on each side.
 If there aren’t different firmness levels, the unused side will still often be firmer.

 If all else fails, get a new mattress.
 As we explained above, the firmness of your bed is very important for your spinal health, and to prevent against body aches and stiffness.
+This is especially true for strict back or stomach sleepers.
 Also, having a worn out bed that’s been around too long is just not great for your body.
 If you’ve had your bed for over 10 years and it’s much softer than when you first got it, it might be time for a new mattress anyway.
 You can check out our list of Best Firm Beds or Best Beds for Back Sleepers if you want some help figuring out which bed might be best for you.